YosysHQ/prjtrellis/docs/dsp_support/dsp_support.rst

 Macs
 ----
-Multiply accumalates should be possible to synthesize, but no working examples with pre-adders has yet been produced within the yosy-NextPnr flow.
+Multiply accumulates should be possible to synthesize, but no working examples with pre-adders has yet been produced within the yosys-NextPnr flow.